SamniEgwu/Open-Cycle/README.md

 ## Call to Action
 Join us in bringing this project to life!
 We are looking for contributors in mobile app development, backend systems, AI integration, and marketing.

+## Features

+- **Waste Management Education:** Gamified learning with AI-powered educational content for users to understand waste management at all levels.
+- **Waste Collection:** Easy access to nearby waste collection centers or pickup agents, helping users dispose of waste responsibly.
+- **AI Sorting Assistant:** The app assists users in sorting waste for recycling and informs recycling companies about available waste materials.
+- **Transportation of Waste:** Connects transporters with locations for delivering waste to manufacturers and recycling centers.
+- **Interactive Map:** A map showing the nearest waste collection points and transport routes.
+- **Reward System:** Users earn valuable rewards for engaging with the app and completing tasks.
+- **Real-time Data:** Manufacturers and recycling companies can access waste data, such as collection locations and types of recyclable materials.